cyberbiont/vscode-sidenotes/README.md

 `delete` command deletes both content file and all associated anchors in current document without asking confirmation.
 In case you regret your decision, you can restore your content file from recycle bin or via VCS (if your sidenotes are under VCS control).

 There may be times that you don't want to delete the content file (for example, you have another associated anchors that point to it) and want to delete only anchor.
 Technically in this case you can manually delete it (easily done with Ctrl-Shift-K shortcut - delete line action), but in this way decorations will not be updated and you may end up with residual artefacts.
-For this reason `Wipe` command exists that wipes current anchor only, leaving content file and other anchors inctact.
+For this reason `wipe` command exists that wipes current anchor only, leaving content file and other anchors inctact.

 ## Hiding ids